pussinboot/sol/docs/templates/README.md

 	a.
 OSC Preferences
 		i.
 Input Port 7000
 		ii.
 Output Port matches what is in sol's network config for osc port (default: 7001)

+`isadoraBL.izz`

+has an initial template for a 2 layer setup using isadora